sdelements/sde-mcp/README.md

 "Model the sde_mcp_server codebase in SD Elements"
 ```

+**Note:** After creating the project, you must:
+1. Review the survey structure returned by the tool
+2. Set appropriate survey answers using `add_survey_answers_by_text` or `set_project_survey_by_text`
+3. Commit the survey draft using `commit_survey_draft` to generate countermeasures

 The `create_project_from_code` tool:
 - Creates or uses an existing application
 - Creates a new project in that application
 - Returns the complete survey structure with all available questions and answers

-- Checks if answers are already selected (e.g., from application template)
-- Automatically commits the survey draft if answers exist, ensuring countermeasures are generated
+**IMPORTANT:** This tool does NOT automatically set survey answers or commit the draft.
+The AI client MUST:
+1. Review the returned survey structure (all available questions and answers)
-- If no answers are selected, the AI should set appropriate answers based on code context using `add_survey_answers_by_text` or `set_project_survey_by_text`, then commit the draft
+2. Use its AI knowledge to determine appropriate survey answers based on the project context
+3. Call `add_survey_answers_by_text` or `set_project_survey_by_text` to set the answers
+4. Call `commit_survey_draft` to publish the survey and generate countermeasures

+The survey draft is NOT committed automatically.
+The AI client must commit it after setting the answers to ensure countermeasures are generated.

 **Manage applications:**